rainnic/bash-scripts/shuffle_files_into_a_folder/README.md

 # SETTINGS:
-EXTENSION_IN="mp3" 	# extension of the files to randomize DEBUG=true    		# if true, print statement after executing the command iterations=36 		# because the maximum number of iterations (a-z0-9) can only be set to 36
+EXTENSION_IN="mp3" 	# extension of the files to randomize DEBUG=true    		# if true, print statement after executing the command
 ```

-In this case the files to randomize and rename is MP3s, the debug is set to true and the array dimension is 36 (the maximum allowed).
+In this case the files to randomize and rename is MP3s and the debug is set to true

 After fixed, it works in this manner: